supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_08_EnableAzureADMultiFactorAuthentication.md

 To improve security in your organization, you've been directed to enable multi-factor authentication for Azure Active Directory.

+## Lab Objectives

+After completing this lab, you will be able to:

+- Review and enable Multi-factor Authentication in Azure
+- Configure MFA to be required for login

 #### Estimated time: 15 minutes

-**IMPORTANT** - An Azure AD Premium license is required for this exercise.
+>**IMPORTANT** - An Azure AD Premium license is required for this exercise.

 ### Exercise 1 - Review and enable Multi-factor Authentication in Azure